There is an old saying in the gamedev community that goes something like this:

 4. Create a 2D Game Engine with C++, SDL, and Lua Scripting (by Gustavo Pezzi)

 I might be biased, but I do believe this is a great starting point for anyone interested in learning more about how game engines are implemented.
-This video book covers the complete roadmap of how to code a small 2D game engine using C++, SDL, and Lua.
+These lectures cover the complete roadmap of how to code a small 2D game engine using C++, SDL, and Lua.

 You'll code a minimal Entity-Component-System (ECS) from scratch, rendering using SDL, movement, animation, collision, events, add ImGui widgets, and learn how to embed the Lua programming language to allow scripting in your game engine.